How Bupa grabbed market leadership from a ‘standing start’

 “While Bupa is market-leader, we will continue to think like number two and act like number one!
 Bupa will continue to embrace change and stay focused on the customer.”

-Konnie has a proven record of success delivering customer-led growth strategies for large scale organisations across a number of industries: FMCG, Retail, Leisure, Financial Services and Higher Education.
+Konnie Tsimiklis is an Engagement Manager at SPP and has a proven record of success delivering customer-led growth strategies for large scale organisations across a number of industries: FMCG, Retail, Leisure, Financial Services and Higher Education.

 Connect on email